|How to Dispose of (nearly) Anything|

 Please take magazines out of their plastic wrappers.
 Just wash out steel and aluminium drink and food cans briefly - (No need to put them in the dishwasher!)

-Take the tops off plastic bottles as they can explode in the sorting machinery.
+Take the tops off plastic bottles as the bottles can explode in the sorting machinery.

 No shredded paper - it clogs up the sorting equipment.
 Its ok in dedicated paper bins.
 No Polystyrene - too light to transport.